 Maine Divorce Procedures

-It is essential to file a complaint for divorce in the Maine District Court or the Maine Superior Court.
-In case the District Court is chosen, this court should be located in the judicial district wherein one of the divorcing partners resides.
-If the complaint is filed in the Superior Court, this court should lie in the county in which one of the divorcing partners stays.
+It is essential that you file a complaint for divorce in the Maine District Court or the Maine Superior Court.
+In either case, the court should be located in the judicial district, where at least one of the divorcing partners resides.

-Identical to most of the divorce procedures, the divorce procedure in this state starts with the filing and service of the Complaint and Summons.
-The difference is that in Maine it is compulsory that a preliminary injunction is essential at the commencement of the divorce action.
+Identical to most of the divorce procedures, the divorce procedure in this state starts with the filing and service of Complaint and Summons.
+The difference being that in Maine, a preliminary injunction is mandatory at the commencement of the divorce action.
 This injunction is a court order that restricts the divorcing partners from transfer or sale of property.
-The intention of this injunction is that it serves as a protection for both divorcing partners.
-There is a sort of binding on the divorcing partners due to the injunction.
-In a majority of cases, it is essential that the preliminary injunction, summons and complaint are personally served to the Respondent.
+The intention behind this injunction is to serve as a protection for both divorcing partners, as a result of which there is a sort of bond created between the divorcing partners.
+In most cases, it is essential that the preliminary injunction, summons and complaint, are personally served to the Respondent.

 If the Defendant signs the acceptance of service and this is submitted to the court, it can be said that the Defendant has accepted the service.
 If the service is done by the Defendant, then it can be done in person or by mail.
 However, if the Sheriff does the service, then it is the responsibility of the Sheriff to report to the court that the documents have been personally served.
 In this case, there is no necessity of any signature of the Defendant.